Find Trade Colleges

 Albany, NY

-With a ranking of #7, Excelsior University did quite well on this year’s most popular schools for computer engineering technology students working on their bachelor’s degree.
-Excelsior University is a fairly large private not-for-profit school located in the city of Albany.
+Excelsior University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree computer engineering technology programs.
+Excelsior University is a large private not-for-profit school located in the city of Albany.

-With a ranking of #8, DeVry College of New York did quite well on this year’s most popular schools for computer engineering technology students working on their bachelor’s degree.
-Located in the large city of New York, DeVry College of New York-Midtown Manhattan is a private for-profit college with a small student population.
+DeVry College of New York landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree computer engineering technology programs.
+Located in the city of New York, DeVry College of New York-Midtown Manhattan is a private for-profit college with a fairly small student population.

 Of the 2 students majoring in computer engineering tech at DeVry College of New York-Midtown Manhattan, 50% are male and 50% are female.